oracle-livelabs/converged/microservices-data-refactoring/calculate-affinity/calculate-affinity.md

     </copy>
     ```

 6. Adding the constraints for the newly created data.
-Where TABLE1 and TABLE2 Columns of EDGES table are foreign keys referencing to the TABLE_NAME column of NODES table
+Where TABLE1 and TABLE2 Columns of the EDGES table are foreign keys referencing the TABLE_NAME column of the NODES table

     ```text
     <copy>